Back

 Bobsled

-• Francesco Friedrich and Johannes Lochner (Germany): These two pilots have swept the last seven four-man and two-man world championships and finished 1-2 in both events at the 2022 Beijing Olympics.
-Men’s bobsled begins February 16.
+• Francesco Friedrich and Johannes Lochner (Germany): Pilots who have swept the last seven four-man and two-man world championships and finished 1-2 in both events at the 2022 Beijing Olympics.
+Francesco Friedrich is a four-time Olympic champion.

 Curling

-• Stefania Constantini and Amos Mosaner (Italy): The Italian mixed doubles duo won Olympic gold in Beijing in 2022 with an undefeated run and captured the 2025 world championship.
-Mixed doubles curling is scheduled to start on Wednesday.
+• Stefania Constantini and Amos Mosaner (Italy): The Italian mixed doubles duo won Olympic gold in 2022 and the 2025 world championship.

-• Bruce Mouat (Great Britain): Mouat will lead the British team that took silver in Beijing and won the 2023 and 2025 world titles with Scotland.
-Men’s curling starts February 11.
+• Bruce Mouat (Great Britain): Leads the British team that won silver in Beijing and holds 2023 and 2025 world titles with Scotland.

 Cross-Country Skiing

-• Johannes Høsflot Klæbo (Norway): A five-time Olympic gold medalist and 15-time world champion, who achieved his 100th World Cup win in December and swept all six events at last year’s world championships.
-The Olympic program begins February 8.
+• Johannes Høsflot Klæbo (Norway): A five-time Olympic gold medalist, 15-time world champion, and achieved his 100th World Cup win in December.

 Figure Skating

 • Yuma Kagiyama (Japan): The silver medalist at the 2022 Olympics and a three-time world championship runner-up.
-Figure skating starts on Friday with the team event.
+Japan’s Miura Riku and Kihara Ryuichi are two-time world champions in pairs.

-• Adeliia Petrosian (Individual Neutral Athlete): The 18-year-old Russian, winner of the last three Russian championships, will compete as a neutral athlete.
-Women’s singles begins February 17.
+• Adeliia Petrosian (Individual Neutral Athlete): The 18-year-old Russian is a strong contender, having won the last three Russian championships.

 Freestyle Skiing

-• Eileen Gu (China): Won two gold medals and one silver for China at the Beijing Olympics, previously competing for the United States.
-Freestyle skiing begins February 7.
+• Eileen Gu (China): Won two gold medals and one silver for China at the Beijing Olympics, and secured a silver medal in slopestyle recently.
+She is competing in all three freestyle events.

-• MikaĂ«l Kingsbury (Canada): A moguls athlete with 18 Olympic and world championship medals, including gold at the 2018 Pyeongchang Games.
-Moguls begins February 10.
+• Mikaël Kingsbury (Canada): A moguls athlete with 18 Olympic and world championship medals, including gold at the 2018 Pyeongchang Games.

 Luge

-• Max Langenhan and Felix Loch (Germany): Langenhan has secured the last two World Cup titles and won six world championships.
-He will be challenged by teammate Felix Loch, the current World Cup leader and a two-time Olympic gold medalist.
-Men’s luge is scheduled to begin on Saturday.
+• Max Langenhan and Felix Loch (Germany): Langenhan has secured the last two World Cup titles and six world championships, challenged by teammate Loch, the current World Cup leader and a two-time Olympic gold medalist.

 Nordic Combined

-• Johannes Lamparter (Austria): The top performer on the World Cup circuit this season, with five wins.
-Nordic combined events begin February 9.
+• Johannes Lamparter (Austria): Leads the World Cup circuit this season with five wins.

 Short Track Speedskating

-• William Dandjinou (Canada): A two-time defending World Tour champion, who won seven races this season and four medals at the 2025 world championships, including gold in the 1500m.
-Men’s short track begins February 14.
+• William Dandjinou (Canada): A two-time defending World Tour champion with seven wins this season and four medals at the 2025 world championships.

-• Courtney Sarault (Canada): A World Tour winner across three distances, who won the overall season title and is an 11-time world championship medalist.
-Women’s short track begins February 10.
+• Courtney Sarault (Canada): A World Tour winner across three distances and an 11-time world championship medalist.

 Ski Jumping

-• Domen and Nika Prevc (Slovenia): Siblings who are leading their respective World Cup tours this season, with Domen having 10 wins and Nika 13.
-Both won two golds and a silver at last year’s world championships.
-Ski jumping events are scheduled to begin on Saturday.
+• Domen and Nika Prevc (Slovenia): Siblings leading their respective World Cup tours, each with multiple wins and two golds and a silver at last year’s world championships.

 Ski Mountaineering

-• Emily Harrop (France): The defending World Cup champion in the sprint discipline, with two wins this season.
-Ski mountaineering sprint events are on February 19.
+• Emily Harrop (France): Current World Cup champion with two wins in the sprint discipline this season.

 Skeleton

-• Matt Weston (Great Britain): Captured world titles in both 2023 and 2025 and secured his third consecutive overall World Cup crown this season, winning five of seven races.
-Men’s skeleton competition is on February 12-13.
+• Matt Weston (Great Britain): Holds world titles in 2023 and 2025 and secured his third consecutive overall World Cup crown this season.

 Snowboarding

-• Zoi Sadowski-Synnott (New Zealand): Won slopestyle gold and big air silver in Beijing in 2022 and has claimed four X Games golds since, becoming the first woman to land a triple cork 1440 in slopestyle at the 2025 X Games.
-Women’s snowboarding begins February 8.
+• Zoi Sadowski-Synnott (New Zealand): Won slopestyle gold and big air silver in Beijing in 2022, and has claimed four X Games golds since then, becoming the first woman to land a triple cork 1440 in slopestyle at the 2025 X Games.

 Speedskating

-• Femke Kok (Netherlands): The top World Cup performer this season at 500 and 1,000 meters, and a winner of three straight world titles in the 500m.
-The first Olympic women’s sprint event (1,000m) is on February 9.
+• Femke Kok (Netherlands): Top World Cup performer at 500 and 1,000 meters and a three-time world champion in the 500m.

-• Miho Takagi (Japan): With seven Olympic and 16 world championship medals, Takagi leads the World Cup standings in the 1,500m distance.
-The women’s 1,500m is scheduled for February 14.
+• Miho Takagi (Japan): Seven Olympic and 16 world championship medals, currently leading the World Cup standings in the 1,500m.

-• Damian Ĺąurek (Poland): Recently edged American skater Jordan Stolz in two 500m World Cup races in Germany, setting track records.
-Men’s speedskating program begins on February 8.
-The 500m is February 14.
+• Damian Źurek (Poland): Recently edged American Jordan Stolz in two 500m World Cup races, setting track records.

 Ice Hockey